Safely Removing Earwax

 Will Impacted Earwax Go Away by Itself?

 If you have impacted earwax, you shouldn’t try to remove it yourself because your efforts may lead to an ear infection.
-At Carolina Health and Hearing in West Columbia, Port Royal & Greenville, we can help you remove the earwax safely.
+At Carolina Health and Hearing in West Columbia, Port Royal, Greenville, Rock Hill, North Augusta, Asheville & North Myrtle Beach, we can help you remove the earwax safely.
 Call 803-590-8548 today for an appointment.

 Will Cleaning My Ears Stop the Ringing Sound?